feagi/feagi-core/feagi_data_serialization/docs/byte_structure_container.md

 #### Version
 As of time of writing, the current version is "2"

-#### Compression
+#### Note on Compression

-We use the [Deflate](https://en.wikipedia.org/wiki/Deflate) compression before sending / reading this data over the network to cut down bandwidth costs, and because this is a fast and built in method for many languages and interfaces
+We use the [Deflate](https://en.wikipedia.org/wiki/Deflate) compression before sending / reading this data over the network to cut down bandwidth costs, and because this is a fast and built in method for many languages and interfaces.